yogarshi/bisparse/README.md

 ## Utils

-This folder contains Some other useful code :
+This folder contains some other useful code :

 * top\_dims.py - Interpret the dimensions given a (sparse) vector file